Evan-Coleman/Navius/docs/roadmaps/25-generic-service-implementations.md

    - [x] Remove direct logging dependencies from core
    - [x] Add adapter pattern for current logger

-   *Updated at: May 30, 2024 - Created TracingLoggerProvider to adapt the existing tracing-based logging to the new interface*
+   *Updated at: March 26, 2025 - Created TracingLoggerProvider to adapt the existing tracing-based logging to the new interface*

 3. **Add Enterprise Logging Providers**
    - [x] Create console logging provider